Tour de Donut: History

 The Tour de Donut was started in 1989 by a group of Southwestern Illinois cyclists who thought a race spoofing the Tour de France would be a natural.
 Members of the now defunct Mid-America Bicycle Club were discussing ideas for a unique ride, and the Tour de Donut was born.
 The Mid-America Bicycle Club folded in 1998 and former members sought a new sponsor.
 Since then, St. Louis' Boeing Employees Bicycle Club has sponsored the event.
 The race is also sponsored by the Staunton Chamber of Commerce.

 Tours

 Staunton, Illinois

 The first race started in 1989 with approximately 25 riders.
-Over the years, the race has expanded in the route, race options and participating competitors.
-Digital tracking of race results started in 2011 through 2020 shows an overall increase of competitors averaging between 800-1,600 cyclists per year of competition.
-The introduction of a new, shorter "Donut Hole" route is intended for younger riders, or more inexperienced riders.
+The starting point and the ending point was originally Bethalto, IL.
+A woman won the first Tour de Donut.
+Over the years, the race has been moved and expanded in the route, race options and participating competitors.
+The race implemented RFID Chip timing for results beginning in 2011, and has seen an overall increase of competitors averaging between 800-1,600 cyclists per year of competition.
+Participants receive a gun time, chip time, and a donut adjusted time (5 minutes per donut eaten) once donut counts are collected.
+The introduction of an untimed shorter "Donut Hole" route is intended for younger or more inexperienced riders.

 Competitors are able to compete for places, but also distinct rewards for performance.
-After the race placement awards are presented by category for best Elapsed Time, Adjusted Time and Most Donuts Eaten.
+After the race placement awards are presented by category for Unadjusted Times, Donut Adjusted Times and Most Donuts Eaten.
 Door/Attendance prizes and grand prizes are also awarded.